krussll/etsysimplicity/_posts/2018-01-12-taylor-vector-vs-review.md

 author: reece
 categories: [ review, bowls ]
 image: assets/images/taylor-vs-review.jpg
+description: "The Taylor Vector VS are a premium, narrow lined bowl.
+Ideal for indoor/fast outdoor greens and front end play in general.
+Strong second hand marketplace allows this model to be picked up for those on a tighter budget."
 ---

-Overview: Premium narrow lined bowl.
+Overview: The Taylor Vector VS are a premium, narrow lined bowl.
 Ideal for indoor/fast outdoor greens and front end play in general.
 Strong second hand marketplace allows this model to be picked up for those on a tighter budget.

 Price: £350.00